SPT-Mod-Dev/SPT-Mod-Dev/README.md

             - 'Deep Battle'
             - 'Expeditionary Warfare'
         - 'Desperate Defense' is no longer available with 'Mass Assault'
-        - 'Guerilla Warfare' is now only available with 'Mass Assault'
+        - 'Guerilla War' is now only available with 'Mass Assault'
         - 'Rapid Domination' is now only available with 'Superior Firepower'
         - 'Desperate Defense'
             - No longer gated by casualties